Kron Reduction and Effective Resistance of Directed Graphs: Kron reduction of directed graphs

 respectively.
 Then, the Kron-reduced matrices of $\G_{\mathrm{red}}$ and $G_{\mathrm{red}}$ are given by

 respectively.
-This example illustrates that even if the original directed graph has a self-loop, the reduced graph may feature no self-loops, while the Kron reduction of undirected graph preserves the existence of self-loop. \end{example}
+This example illustrates that even if the original directed graph has a self-loop, the reduced graph may feature no self-loops, whereas the Kron reduction of an undirected graph preserves the existence of a self-loop. \end{example}